 Presently, Bitcoin has value as a payment system and an asset class or an alternative for storing wealth.
 It is useful because it is built on open protocols – this implies that anyone can use it as a base for innovation and improve the system.

 BTC also features utility even when compared to some of the new cryptocurrencies.
 There is no other digital currency in the world that has such wide use and integration.
 Via the network effects, Bitcoin experiences the increase in growth, which creates value as more and more people start using BTC.

 How the price of Bitcoin is determined

 It is very important to differentiate between the value of Bitcoin and its price.
-These are two things that cannot be confused.
-Price of Bitcoin is determined by the market – by means of supply and demand.
+These are two things that you should not confuse.
+The price of Bitcoin is determined by the market – by means of supply and demand.
 The value of Bitcoin is something that we have discussed earlier.

-Bitcoin traders set the price of Bitcoin by themselves by trading this cryptocurrency on a number of cryptocurrency exchanges.
-Speaking differently, the price of Bitcoin is determined by the interaction between sellers and buyers trading with each other.
+Bitcoin traders set the price of Bitcoin by trading on cryptocurrency exchanges.
+The price of Bitcoin is determined by the interaction between sellers and buyers trading with each other.

 Think we missed something?
 Let us know in the comments section below.